google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> For this lab, the site is just a placeholder, you do not need to set up a GitHub Pages site or be familiar with GitHub Pages or even GitHub.
+Note: For this lab, the site is just a placeholder, you do not need to set up a GitHub Pages site or be familiar with GitHub Pages or even GitHub.
 The site URL that you use to create your Google Analytics account is only used for things like automated testing.